Skip to main content

 Characteristics

-The XML responses have a fairly detailed structure and some variations exists, so when working with WMS it is typically useful to have access to well-tested parsers for each XML response type.
+WMS responses are typically XML encoded have a fairly detailed structure and some significant differences between versions exist, making it somewhat non-trivial to parse.
+Therefore when working with WMS it is typically useful to have access to well-tested parsers for each XML response type.

 Concepts